 Centre Programme

 Our programme provides opportunities for learning experiences that are based on children’s interests, both as individuals and as a group.
 Te Whāriki, the Early Childhood Curriculum is the base for our centre programme.
 We follow the children’s interests and support the diverse learning pathways that come through in play.
-Our programme planning is displayed in the centre for parents and children to view.
+Our curriculum is displayed in the centre for parents and children to view.

 Each child’s learning is assessed on a regular basis and documented in their online portfolio.
 We use Storypark as our documentation platform.
 The portfolio is a celebration of your child’s unique learning journey, their interests, strengths and achievements during their time at Ngaio Childcare Centre.
 The portfolio captures your child’s learning and development through observation and documentation.
-Information collected may include learning stories, group stories, photographs, videos, art samples and parent, whanau and child voices.
+Information collected may include learning stories, group stories, photographs, videos, art samples and parent, whānau and child voices.

 The Parent Voice feedback supports the partnership between home, the wider community and our centre.
 Connections between all enhance your child’s learning.
 We value the knowledge and experience you have of your child and we welcome your feedback in the Parent Voice comment section at the bottom of your child's story.
 We hope that you will share with us information about your child so that we can plan learning experiences that will best meet your child’s interests.